 Under Setup, click on Account access.

 Then, check your access under Access level.
-You need to have administrative account access level set up with your email address.
+You need to have Admin access level set up with your email address.

 Google Analytics Permissions

-Under User Management, you need to have an edit access to the account.
+Under User Management, you need to have edit access to the account.